Graduate Instructional Assistantship

 Benefits of Being a GIA

-- Being a GIA helps pay for you graduate education.
-Full-time GIAs earn over $14,000 per academic year.
-Out-of-state GIAs earn in-state tuition benefits and all full-time GIAs are eligible for insurance benefits after their first semester in the program.
+- Being a GIA helps pay for your graduate education.
+Half-time GIAs work 20 hours per week and earn a competitive stipend.
+Out-of-state GIAs earn in-state tuition benefits and half-time GIAs are eligible for insurance benefits after their first semester in the program.

 - Being a GIA enriches your graduate school experience.
 It allows you to learn communication both as a student and as a teacher.
 Sharing what you know and teaching others helps build and reinforce your knowledge and skills.